Ralpina/Orchis-Target-Capture/README.md

-# Project description (Orchis-Target-Capture)
+## Analysis of targeted capture data (Angiosperms353 bait sets) in _Orchis_ populations from a hybrid zone

-This repository contains Shell scripts and R scripts for the the analysis of target capture data (Angiosperms353 baits) for populations of Orchis from a hybrid zone (O. militaris, O. purpurea and their hybrids, including some individuals of O. anthropophora and O. simia).
-The related manuscript is in preparation (Gargiulo R. et al.).
+This repository includes scripts for the the analysis of targeted capture data (Angiosperms353 baits) from populations of Orchis spp. from a hybrid zone (O. militaris, O. purpurea and their hybrids, including some individuals of O. anthropophora and O. simia).
+The related manuscript is in preparation (Bersweden L., Gargiulo R. et al.; updates about the manuscript will be shared here).

-# Table of contents
+### Table of contents
--Directory description
+-[Directory description]

 -Programmes used

 -Pipeline: Hybpiper; genotyping in GATK

-# Directory description
+### Directory description
 scripts: contains scripts for GATK and miscellaneous

 etc: contains other files used (sample lists, gene lists, etc.): blacklist, samplelist

 other directories (not included in this repository): data: contains fastq files (post fastqc and trimmomatic); results: contains all results

-# Programmes used
+### Programmes used
 bwa/0.7.17; samtools/1.13; bcftools/1.13; gatk/4.2.0.0; plink2

 References: